 Applicants are reminded that only 9(a) single-entry visa applications will be considered.
 Applicants for other types of visas (e.g., seafarer/crew visas, and 9(e) diplomatic visas) should coordinate directly with the Embassy's visa section for assistance.

 The consular officer may also require additional documents from the applicant, depending on the purpose of the visit.

-The validity of the Temporary Visitor’s Visa indicates the amount of time that the visa holder must use the visa before it expires, and not the amount of time the holder is allowed to stay in the Philippines.
-For example, a holder of a Philippine single-entry Temporary Visitor’s Visa, which is valid for 3 months from the date of issue, must use the visa within that 3-month period; it does not mean that the visa-holder is allowed to stay in the Philippines for 3 months.
+The validity of the Temporary Visitor’s Visa indicates the period of time that the visa holder must use the visa before it expires, and not the period of time the holder is allowed to stay in the Philippines.
+For example, a holder of a Philippine single-entry Temporary Visitor’s Visa, which is valid for 3 months from the date of issue, must use the visa within that 3-month period.
+The visa-holder must not interpret the 3-month validity period as permission to stay in the Philippines for 3 months.

 The initial length of stay for all holders of the Temporary Visitor's Visa is 59 days.
 Those whose stays in the Philippines will exceed 59 days must secure an extension of stay from the Bureau of Immigration and pay the required fees.